harleypig/dotvim/docs/coc-ale-setup.md

 yarn --version
 ```

-### Plugins and Extensions Used
+### VIm Plugins Used

-The following plugins and extensions are utilized by ALE and CoC within this repository:
+The following plugins are utilized by ALE and CoC within this repository:

 * [`ALE`](https://github.com/dense-analysis/ale) - An Asynchronous Lint Engine
     for Vim and Neovim.